ryangoree/clide-js/.changeset/full-states-knock.md

 "clide-js": patch
 ---

-Added a `choices` field to option configs to default to a `"select"` prompt when triggered.
+Added a `choices` field to option configs which will default to a `"select"` prompt when triggered.